Toesmasher/website-www/content/projects/campaign_drakkenheim/2022-08-15_PreppingForSessionZero.md

 ## TODO for session zero

 - Introduce all the characters.
-Currently it looks like the party will be composed of a barbarian, bard, monk, ranger and sorcerer.
+Currently it looks like the party will be composed of a barbarian, bard, monk, and sorcerer.
 Ensure there's no inherently unresolvable conflict among them severe enough to prevent them from being able to work as a group.

 - Establish links between the characters.
 While everyone doesn't need to know everyone, it would help if some of them know others from before.